Atreyu4EVR/Atreyu4EVR/README.md

 In addition to my management role, I’m an Adjunct Professor in the Department of Computer Science at Brigham Young University-Idaho, where I teach the Introduction to Programming course.
 I’m passionate about guiding students through their first steps in coding and problem-solving, showing them how programming can be applied to real-world scenarios and professional success.

 With over a decade of experience in both business and technology, I’m passionate about leveraging new tools and strategies to enhance operational efficiency.
 My educational background includes a Bachelor's in Business Management and Social Media, and I’m currently finalizing my Master’s in IT Management with a focus on AI and automation.
 I’m a big believer in innovation and growth, whether it's in my professional career, personal life, or teaching.
-I’m here to share my journey, my insights, and hopefully inspire others along the way. 🚀 Check out [Python-Tutor](https://byui-python-tutor.streamlit.app/), an AI application I developed my students in Intro to Programming course at BYU-Idaho.
+I’m here to share my journey, my insights, and hopefully inspire others along the way.

 I’m also a member of the [Church of Jesus Christ of Latter-day Saints](https://www.churchofjesuschrist.org/), and my faith in Jesus Christ is central to everything I do.
 If anyone would like to know more about my faith, the Book of Mormon, or simply wants to discuss beliefs, please reach out!
 Just as importantly, I’m a husband and father of five, navigating life with ADHD while striving to turn its challenges into strengths.